opeolluwa/backend-for-humans/src/module_1/classification_of_programming_languages.md

 same thing.
 I say theoretically because it is easier to use a programming language in certain fields than others.

-The instructions passed to a computer are called programs in a special file called **source file**
+Generally, the instructions passed to a computer are contained in a special file called **source file** The contents of a source file is called **source code**

 > [!NOTE]
 > A source file is a special kind of file that contains a computer program

+Ideally, these "special files" or source files are essentially text files, with certain file extensions.
+A JavaScript source file would typically have a `.mjs` `.cjs` or `.js` extension.

+> [!TIP]
+> To understand a file extension, consider, images usually end in `.png` or `jpg` or `jpeg`, for audio files we have `.mp3` or `.avi` , these jpg, mp3, etc are called file extension

-To complete the whole process of instructing a computer, the computer uses special programs to translate the content of a source file passed to it, these programs will be discussed later in this coursework, for the sake of brevity.
+To complete the whole process of instructing a computer, the computer uses special programs to translate the content of a source file passed to it, these programs will be discussed later in this coursework, for the sake of brevity, we'll just introduce them as `compilers` and `interpreters`

+### Sample program

-The Figure below shows the sequence of human instructing a computer
+The Figure below shows the sequence of human instructing a computer to add two numbers, there's nothing fancy here

 ```mermaid
 sequenceDiagram